FOREX-Dollar hovers near peaks as Fed heads for taper | Business

 The Fed is expected to announce the tapering of its $120 billion-a-month asset purchase program in its policy statement at 1800 GMT.
 Traders are focused on clues around what that means for rate rises after a month of seismic bond market moves in anticipation of hikes as soon as next year.

-Analysts are divided as to what the Fed meeting and statement will mean for the dollar.
+Analysts are divided as to what the Fed meeting and statement will mean for the dollar, especially after the Reserve Bank of Australia on Tuesday and ECB on Wednesday both pushed back against market pricing of tighter policy.
 "The dollar bearish case today is that the tapering is widely expected and an inherently dovish Fed, concerned about upsetting the bond market, does not change its statement substantially," ING strategists wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)